 Hazardous materials are often found in a warehouse.
-These materials can be either raw materials or finished goods depending on the nature of your company's products.
-However, a hazardous material is one that is capable of producing harmful physical effects such as a fire, sudden release of pressure and explosion or acute health effects, such as burns, convulsions and chronic effects such as organ damage and cancers.
+These materials can be either raw materials or finished goods.
+A hazardous material is one that is capable of producing harmful physical effects such as a fire, sudden release of pressure and explosion or acute health effects, such as burns, convulsions and chronic effects such as organ damage and cancers.

-Storing hazardous materials in a warehouse is the responsibility of the warehouse owner and in the US they operate within the boundaries set by Federal, State, and Local agencies that regulate hazardous materials in order to protect human health and the environment.
+Storing hazardous materials in a warehouse is the responsibility of the warehouse owner.
+In the US they operate within the boundaries set by Federal, State, and Local agencies that regulate hazardous materials in order to protect human health and the environment.

 Federal Regulations on Hazardous Materials

 These agencies have regulations that concern the handling, storage, and distribution of hazardous materials.
 These can include the federal Clean Air Act, Clean Water Act, Comprehensive Environmental Response, Compensation, & Liability Act (CERCLA, also known as Superfund), Resource Conservation and Recovery Act (RCRA), Safe Drinking Water Act (SDWA), Hazardous Materials Transportation Act (regulated by the Department of Transport), Toxic Substances Control Act (TSCA, regulated by the EPA) and others.

 In addition to federal laws, each state has a variety of regulations that also need to be observed.
 For example, some of the state laws include the California Safe Drinking Water & Toxic Enforcement Act, Connecticut Manufacturing Employer Hazardous Materials Notification Act, Louisiana Hazardous Materials Information, Development, Preparedness, and Response Act, and many others.

 Agencies Outside The US